Cognitive Loop of Thought: Reversible Hierarchical Markov Chain for Efficient Mathematical Reasoning: Related Work

-To expand the application scenarios of LLMs by enhancing their ability to identify and correct errors, researchers have developed various methods to improve their self-correction capabilities. \cite{wang2023shepherd} verifies answers by integrating inputs from both humans and other models. \cite{weng-etal-2023-large} employs backward verification to evaluate and score multiple candidate answers generated during a tree-of-thought reasoning process. \cite{li2024confidence} enables models to effectively distinguish between confident and uncertain responses using a simple "Self-Verifying" prompt (e.g., "If you are very confident about your answer, maintain your answer.
+To expand the application scenarios of LLMs by enhancing their ability to identify and correct errors, researchers have developed various methods to improve their self-correction capabilities.
+FOBAR \cite{jiang-etal-2024-forward} relies on Self-Consistency, requiring multiple direct reasoning attempts (e.g., 10 times) for the same problem and triggering verification only when answers are inconsistent. \cite{wang2023shepherd} verifies answers by integrating inputs from both humans and other models. \cite{weng-etal-2023-large} employs backward verification to evaluate and score multiple candidate answers generated during a tree-of-thought reasoning process. \cite{li2024confidence} enables models to effectively distinguish between confident and uncertain responses using a simple "Self-Verifying" prompt (e.g., "If you are very confident about your answer, maintain your answer.
 Otherwise, update your answer"). \cite{zheng2024progressivehint} relies on ground truth to determine if a question needs to be answered again. \cite{10.5555/3692070.3692341} identifies and corrects errors by having the LLMs analyze the intermediate steps of a CoT for mistakes and pinpoint the source of the error.
 While these methods have improved self-correction to varying degrees, they often face the challenges summarized by \cite{yang2024confidence}: (1) reliance on high-quality external feedback, (2) lack of comparison with baselines that consume the same number of tokens, and (3) prompts that are strictly designed and potentially complex.

 To address these challenges, we propose the CLoT.
 Our approach achieves self-correction without requiring any external high-quality feedback.
 It demonstrates a significant performance improvement compared to a baseline with equivalent token consumption and operates in a zero-shot manner, eliminating the need for designing complex prompt examples.